 On behalf of the Anstey soldiers' comforts fund a second women's football match attracted a large crowd on the Methodists' ground.

+crowd on the Methodists' ground.

 The opposing teams were the employees of Messrs.
 G. H. Palmer and Messrs.
 Pollard and Wain.
 Mr. Johnny Duncan officiated as referee.
 The scorers for Palmers, who won 4-2, were Edith Hardy 3, and Peggy Toon.

 For Pollard and Wain the scorers were Jean Jackson and Edna Wallace.

 The previous match, Messrs.
 Bosworth Wright and Co. and Messrs.
 Palmers, realised just over £20.

-Leicester Evening Mail - 4 November 1940
+Leicester Evening Mail - 16 September 1940